 Some of the portfolios (Coffeehouse and Coward’s) are designed as 60/40 stock/bond portfolios.
 Other portfolios (Armstrong Ideal and Swensen) are designed as 70/30 stock/bond portfolios.
 The two-fund, three-fund, and four-fund portfolios are scaled to similar stock/bond allocations.
-The returns are derived from investments in investor share class Vanguard index funds.¹ Lower cost admiral share class funds would add approximately +0.10% to returns.
-Detailed descriptions of each portfolio’s annual returns are linked.
+The returns are derived from investments in investor share class Vanguard index funds.

 While the stock/bond allocations of the portfolios are similar, sub asset class allocations differ, accounting for difference in returns.
 The stock allocation differences include:

 - Value and small tilts: The Coffeehouse, Coward’s, and Armstrong Ideal portfolios employ value and small tilts to the US stock portfolio allocation.
-In 2016 value stocks outperformed growth stocks.
-Small cap stocks also outperformed large cap stocks.
+In 2018 growth stocks outperformed value stocks.
+Large cap stocks also outperformed small cap stocks.

 - REITs: The Ferri Core Four, Coffeehouse, Coward’s, Armstrong Ideal, and Swensen portfolios include an allocation to equity REIT index funds.
-In 2016 equity REITS underperformed the overall US market.
+In 2018 equity REITS outperformed the overall US market.

 - International stocks: Each of the portfolios include international stocks, but with differing allocation ranges.
 International weighting in the portfolios ranges from a low of 10 percent in the Coffeehouse portfolio to a high of 30 percent for the Armstrong Ideal portfolio.
-In 2016 international stocks underperformed US stocks.
-Within the market, emerging market stocks outperformed developed market stocks.
+In 2018 US stocks outperformed international stocks.
+Within the market, emerging market stocks and developed market stocks provided near equal returns.

 Bond allocation differences include:

-- Bond maturities: The Coward’s and Armsrong Ideal portfolios employ short-term bonds in the bond allocation.
+- Bond maturities: The Coward’s and Armstrong Ideal portfolios employ short-term bonds in the bond allocation.
 All other portfolios use intermediate-term bonds.
-In 2016 short-term bonds underperformed intermediate-term bonds.
+In 2018 short-term bonds outperformed intermediate-term bonds.

 - Inflation-indexed bonds: The Swensen portfolio is the only portfolio with an allocation to US inflation-indexed treasury bonds.
-In 2016 US inflation-indexed bonds outperformed US nominal bonds.
+In 2018 US intermediate nominal bonds outperformed US inflation-indexed bonds.